yihong0618/bilingual_book_maker/README.md

 `python3 "make_book.py" --book_name "test_books/animal_farm.epub" --retranslate 'test_books/animal_farm_bilingual.epub' 'index_split_002.html' 'in spite of the present book shortage which' 'This kind of thing is not a good symptom.
 Obviously'`<br>
 Retranslate start_str's tag:
 `python3 "make_book.py" --book_name "test_books/animal_farm.epub" --retranslate 'test_books/animal_farm_bilingual.epub' 'index_split_002.html' 'in spite of the present book shortage which'`
+- - Add model chatgptaccount, use `--chatgptaccount`, `--chatgptpassword` to pass in ChatGPT account password for translation, no need to pass key.
 ### Examples

 **Note if use `pip install bbook_maker` all commands can change to `bbook args`**